Lindzsy/curriculum/phase1/notes-project.md

 ### 3. Fundamental Ruby & Style

-Coming later, after I figure out how to configure Rubocop to not be annoying.

-(maybe using enumerables over writing our own loops) (maybe that it doesn't have code that anticipates some future that will never come, but makes life harder right now)

-* 4: ??
-* 3: ??
+* 4: Application passes Rubocop, uses proper naming, and is generally pristine, and uses Ruby well, eg the Enumerable methods. rather than duplicating it, is named descriptively.
+* 3: Application passes Rubocop, uses proper naming, and is generally pristine.
-* 2: Application runs but does not pass the style guide (to be provided)
+* 2: Application runs but does not pass Rubocop, or has constants that don't match the file, incorrect camel/snake casing, commented out code, etc.
 * 1: Application generates syntax error or crashes during execution